 Worli Sea face:

 This approximate four-kilometre-long loop is bombarded by frequent cyclists and runners from different pockets of the city.
 Make your way here early in the morning to catch some fresh air and cool sea breeze.
 A couple of laps on this smooth stretch and you’ll keep coming back every morning for more.

 Equally beautiful as the other waterfront stretches in the city, Carter Road is another spot where plenty of avid riders get together and pedal their stress out under the calm weather and bump-free roads.
 You can also ride up Pali Hill for a good joy ride before starting your day.

 This list will definitely be incomplete without the mention of the smooth roads of Bandra Kurla Complex.
 This part of the city is a financial hub, so make sure you get there as early as possible or late at night to make the most of this amazing stretch.
-These flat roads built on marshy land on the north side of ‘Mahim Creek’ is the perfect place to let go of your stress.
+These flat roads built on marshy land on the north side of ‘Mahim Creek’ is one of the perfect places to cycle in Mumbai to let go of your stress.

 Western express Highway:

 If you are someone who loves to push your body to the limit, make sure to ride over the city’s famous Western Express highway.
 The long stretch and many bridges definitely give you a good workout before your day begins.
 Just make sure to follow traffic rules and stay alert at all times.